Skip to content

 The full picture

-Sorrento sits on the northern edge of the Sorrentine Peninsula, a dramatic limestone shelf that drops sheer into the Tyrrhenian Sea.
-Unlike the Amalfi Coast’s narrow, winding roads and limited parking, Sorrento is a proper town with good infrastructure — pedestrian streets, accommodation at every price point, and direct transport links to Naples, Capri, and the Amalfi villages.
+Sorrento sits on the northern edge of the Sorrentine Peninsula, a dramatic limestone shelf that drops sheer into the Tyrrhenian Sea with Mount Vesuvius smoking quietly across the Bay of Naples.
+Unlike the Amalfi Coast’s narrow, winding roads and limited parking, Sorrento is a proper town with good infrastructure — pedestrian streets, accommodation at every price point, and direct transport links to Naples airport, Capri by hydrofoil, and the Amalfi villages by coastal road or ferry.

-The town’s charm lies in its terraced gardens, centuries-old lemon groves, and the narrow lanes of the centro storico where family-run restaurants serve the freshest seafood and handmade pasta in the region.
-Wedding venues range from clifftop hotel terraces with panoramic sunset views to private villa gardens hidden behind ancient stone walls.
+The town’s charm lies in its terraced gardens, centuries-old lemon groves heavy with fruit from April through October, and the narrow lanes of the centro storico where family-run restaurants serve the freshest seafood and handmade pasta in the region.
+Wedding venues range from clifftop hotel terraces with panoramic sunset views over the bay to private villa gardens hidden behind ancient stone walls, their courtyards scented with jasmine and citrus.
+Several restored monasteries and medieval cloisters also host ceremonies, offering architectural grandeur that photographs beautifully in the soft southern Italian light.

 Legal